corbettmax/Multiheaded-Attention-GPT/README.md

 ## Quick start (C++)

 ### Requirements
 - C++17 or newer compiler (g++ 9+, clang 10+, MSVC with C++17 support)
 - CMake 3.15+
 - Recommended system: Linux/macOS with sufficient RAM and a CUDA-capable GPU for training

 ### Installation / Build

+I have included the executable for Microsoft WSL but if needing to build from source:

 1. Build using CMake: